monninja/Web1_Summer19/intro-to-css.md

 Ok now save your file, refresh your page again and boom!
 You have your style.
 You only have to do this once.
 Now you are good to go!

 ### Classes, IDs, Elements
 We are going to do more exciting stuff than just changing the color of some text.
 You probably noticed that your divs still have attributes in the html to change the background color.
 We want to move this to the css file.
-You pprobably guessed that to change the background of your div, you have to write css that looks something like this:
+You probably guessed that to change the background of your div, you have to write css that looks something like this:

 ```css
 div {